emina-mahmutbegovic/tic-tac-toe/README.md

 ```

 ### Make move
 Used for making the game move.
 Saves game.
 Publishes latest game to the GAMES topic.
-Returnes game object after the made move.
+Returns game object after the made move.

 Query
 ```